outer-dimensional-deals/outer-dimensional-deals-fe/README.md

 - Location screen requires custom animations
 - Error Component needs to be built (custom animations)
 - Better rendering of video game screenshots (extremely blurry)
+- Profile/Login (User should be able to have to ability to customise)
+- Redux (should debug the locations issue that occurs when return to a page..)

 ## Contributors (front-end)